birabittoh/rainbbit/README.md

 cp .env.example .env
 ```

-You should set your required latitude and longitude, as well as a free OpenWeather 2.5 [API key](https://home.openweathermap.org/api_keys).
+You should set your latitude and longitude, as well as a free OpenWeather 2.5 [API key](https://home.openweathermap.org/api_keys).

 You can then either start the service locally:
 ```sh